mpdf/mpdf.github.io/reference/mpdf-variables/overview.md

 $this->variablename = true;
 {% endhighlight %}

-<p>Alternatively you can redefine the variable in individual scripts; here it will be written as e.g. (assuming your class object is "mpdf"):</p>
+Alternatively you can redefine the variable in individual scripts; here it will be written as e.g. (assuming your class object is "mpdf"):

 {% highlight php %}
 <?php